-Will the Responding Party know my identity?
+Will the Respondent know my identity?

-Yes, if you want formal disciplinary action to be taken against the alleged Responding Party.
-Sexual misconduct is a serious offense, and the Responding Party has the right to know the identity of the Reporting Party.
-If there is a hearing, the university does provide options for questioning without confrontation.
+Yes, if you want formal disciplinary action to be taken against the alleged Respondent.
+Sexual misconduct is a serious offense and the Respondent has the right to know the identity of the Complainant.
+The university does provide options for questioning without confrontation.

-Do I have to name the perpetrator?
+Do I have to name the Respondent?

-Yes, if you want formal disciplinary action to be taken against the alleged Responding Party.
-No, if you choose to respond informally and do not file a formal complaint (but you should consult the complete Confidentiality Policy above to better understand the university's legal obligations depending on what information you share with different university officials).
-Reporting Parties should be aware that not identifying the perpetrator may limit the institution's ability to respond comprehensively.
+Yes, if you want formal disciplinary action to be taken against the alleged Respondent.
+No, if you choose to respond informally and do not file a formal complaint (but you should consult the complete confidentiality policy above to better understand the university's legal obligations depending on what information you share with different university officials).
+The Complainant should be aware that not identifying the Respondent may limit the institution's ability to respond quickly or comprehensively.